Icinga/icinga-doc/markdown/de/sample-cgi.md

 # SYSTEM/PROCESS COMMAND ACCESS
 # This option is a comma-delimited list of all usernames that
 # can issue shutdown and restart commands to Icinga via the
-# command CGI (cmd.cgi).
-Users in this list can also change
 # the program mode to active or standby.
 By default, *no one*
 # has access to this unless you choose to not use authorization.
 # You may use an asterisk (*) to authorize any user who has